Hastings - Somers

 Table Chart PROFILE FAQ

-Hastings - Somers has a typical household mix, with a fairly typical median household size
+Hastings - Somers has a typical household mix, with a lower-than-average median household size

-Family households comprise 69.6% of all households, including 26.7% couples with children, 29.6% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 30.4%, with lone person households at 28.4% and group households comprising 2.0%.
-The median household size is 2.4 people, which matches the Greater Melbourne average.
+Family households constitute 69.6% of all households, including 26.7% couples with children, 29.6% couples without children, and 12.4% single parent families.
+Non-family households comprise the remaining 30.4%, with lone person households at 28.4% and group households making up 2.0%.
+The median household size is 2.4 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households